plinck/Liri/README.md

      * Edit the text in random.txt to test out this feature for movie-this and concert-this.

 ### To Do

-* Create sample images and add to my portfolio

-* Put output / running images in README.md

 - - -